hjmegens/hjmegens.github.io/_posts/2021-11-10-MPF-1B-remake.md

 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/MPF_remake/20211107_101311_.jpg?raw=true" alt="fig1" style="width: 600px;"/>

-I'm looking forward to make a second MPF-1B remake, I have enough parts left, although for sure I'm going to buy some quality IC sockets first.
-But I want to get a bit more experience with the first one before deciding on a specific configuration for a second.
+I'm looking forward to make a second MPF-1B remake.
+The minimum order is 5 boards, and I have enough parts left for at least one more.
+I will for sure buy some quality IC sockets first though.
+But I want to experiment with the first one before deciding on a specific configuration for a second.
 That includes the keyboard.
 Although the remake's keyboard is surprisingly usable, it may be possible to make it look a bit more like the original.

+For now I'm superhappy with this board, because it immediately set me on a path of hacking it.
+Perfect: this is precisely what these boards were designed for, over 40 years ago.
+And now I can do that without risking destroying my original.